tolgee/documentation/blog/2023-04-24-naming-translation-keys.md

 tags: [guide, translation, localization, i18n, keys]
 ---

-When working with translation and localization, properly naming translation keys is crucial.
-A good naming convention ensures that translation keys are easy to understand for translators and maintain, making it easier to manage translations across languages and updates to the application.
+In software development and localization, translation keys are placeholders for text strings requiring translation.
+This guide will explore the importance of appropriately naming translation keys and provide tips and best practices to improve your workflow.

 <!--truncate-->